tomasonjo/cypher-direction-competition/README.md

 - If the given pattern doesn't fit the graph schema, simply return an empty string

-- All the nodes have only a single label

 - If the relationship is between two nodes of the same labels, there is nothing to validate or correct
 ```
 (:Person)-->(:Person), (:Person)-[:KNOWS]->(:Person)